-We will collect information on pain, and physical and emotional wellbeing at the beginning of the study and after 12 weeks of treatment by questionnaire.
-Additionally, we will ask a subset of 50 women (recruited in Edinburgh) to have a scan to look at brain activity before and during treatment.
+We are collecting information on pain, and physical and emotional wellbeing at the beginning of the study and after 12 weeks of treatment by use of questionnaires.
+Additionally, we are asking a subset of 50 women (recruited in Edinburgh) to have a scan to look at brain activity before and during treatment.
 We will analyse the brain scan findings to further understand how gabapentin works in women with chronic pelvic pain and possibly also other pain conditions.

 - Birmingham Women’s Hospital

 - Rotherham General Hospital

 - St Mary’s, Manchester

 - Stoke Mandeville, Buckinghamshire

 - Worcester Royal Hospital, Worcestershire Acute NHS Trust

 - Sunderland Royal Hospital